 Does the author provide enough information for you to find their sources (ex. links in a web page, a reference list at the end of an article)?

 If the author did an experiment or study, was it well-designed?
-(You may want to talk to your professor about this.)
+(You may want to talk to your professor about this if you're not sure.)

 Are the author's conclusions logical and reasonable?